 “Real-time data, combined with an understanding of the impact of tax credits and incentives, can often make a business more nimble and competitive,” Russell said.
-“The Research & Experimentation (R&E) tax credit, also known as the R&D tax credit, has given businesses a powerful tool to strategically improve their bottom line, but it is often overlooked or unclaimed—even with the new tax law.”
+“The Research & Development (R&D) tax credit, also known as the R&D tax credit, has given businesses a powerful tool to strategically improve their bottom line, but it is often overlooked or unclaimed—even with the new tax law.”

 Before a change in structure, Finerty cautions that additional factors should be considered like whether the business qualifies for the pass-through deduction; if the business generates research credits; whether the business will pay dividends to its owners; and the long-term exit strategy of the business.

-Russell and Finerty outline examples of Qualified Research Activities (QRAs) under the R&E credit:
+Russell and Finerty outline examples of Qualified Research Activities (QRAs) under the R&D credit:

 - Providing custom control and automation solutions for various applications